jtm2021/lotto-tracker/README.md

 - ### Add Member Contribution ###
     - This function asks the user to input contribution from the members.
-A short guide for a valid user input is dispalyed before inputting the contributions data.
+A short guide for a valid user input is displayed before inputting the contributions data.

         ![Input Contributions Guide](images-readme/input-contributions-guide.png)

     - Contributions are added in one go.
 If there's a member who has no contribution for the day, a value of `0` is inputted for a specific member.
+The user can also input a value with decimal places (Example: 1.50 or 5.75.)

         ![Input Contributions](images-readme/input-contributions.png)
         ![Contributions Updated](images-readme/contributions-updated.png)